cube-js/cube/docs/content/Examples-Tutorials-Recipes/Snapshots.md

 [[info | ]]
 | We can consider the status property to be a
 | [slowly changing dimension](https://en.wikipedia.org/wiki/Slowly_changing_dimension)
 | (SCD) of type 2.
-Modeling data schemas that contain SCDs is an essential part of the
+Modeling data schemas with slowly changing dimensions is an
-| data engineering skillset.
+| essential part of the data engineering skillset.
 <!-- prettier-ignore-end -->

 ## Data schema